nrs-org/novelslop/content/vol_01/chap_06.typ

   inferior complexity with her ultra-popular older sister?
 Y'know, the one on Manga Time Kirara."

+  "You read that too?
+The show about the little sister of a rock star?"

+  "Yeah...
+It was the best-seller manga of last year, so of course I took a read of the first chapters..."

+  "You haven't read the later chapters?"
+Mikoto shouted in surprise, "That's where all of the peak is from..."

+  "Well- it's not that I don't want to read it..."
+Uta replied, "But I just don't have much time to read manga right now..."

+  "Right, should I spoil a bit for you then?
+So that you could realize the absolute peak Mocchi-chan is..."

+  "I don't take spoilers, sorry."
+Uta raised her hand to refuse in a jokingly polite manner, "Anyways, are we getting quite sidetracked here?"

-  "Hmm, you're right, she would think that we are only interested in her sister..."
+  "Hmm, oh right!
+So should we go ask her or not? she would think that we are only interested in her sister..."

   "But isn't it the case, though?"